 - 2 teaspoons cornstarch

-- 1/4 cup COLD unsalted butter - cubed
+- 6 Tablespoons COLD unsalted butter – cut into small cubes

-- a sprinkle of sugar – to top
+- a sprinkle of sparkling sugar – to top

-Peel and slice the peaches, and add to a mixing bowl.
-Add the fresh lemon juice, vanilla, sugar, brown sugar, cinnamon, and cornstarch.
-Mix well, and pour into a greased cast iron skillet.
+- Peel and slice the peaches, and add to a mixing bowl.
+Add the fresh lemon juice, vanilla, sugar, and cornstarch.
+Mix well, and pour into a medium greased cast iron skillet.

-Meanwhile, prepare the topping.
-In a mixing bowl, combine the flour, sugar, brown sugar, baking soda, and salt.
-Using a pastry cutter, cut in the COLD butter into the ingredients, until the topping resembled course crumbs.
+- Meanwhile, prepare the topping.
+In a mixing bowl, combine the flour, brown sugar, baking soda, and salt.
+Using a pastry cutter, cut the COLD butter into the ingredients, until the topping resembled course crumbs.

-Place 1/3 cup water in microwave, and heat until boiling.
-Pour over the the topping ingredients, stir well, and add to top of pie plate ingredients.
+- Place 1/3 cup water in microwave, and heat until boiling.
+Pour over the the topping ingredients, stir well, and add (with fingers or a spoon) to top of skillet ingredients.
 Top with a dusting of sugar.